MINNESOTA COURT RULES

 (a)Subpoenas.

-Upon request of a party and payment of the applicable fee, the court administrator shall issue subpoenas for the attendance of witnesses and production of documentary evidence at the trial.
-Minn.
-R. Civ.
-P. 45 to the extent relevant for use of subpoenas for trial applies to subpoenas issued under this rule.
+Upon request of a party and payment of the applicable fee, the court administrator will issue subpoenas for the attendance of witnesses and production of documentary evidence at the trial.
+Rule 45of the Minnesota Rules of Civil Procedure to the extent relevant for use of subpoenas for trial applies to subpoenas issued under this rule.
 A party who is unable to pay the fees for issuance and service of a summons may apply for permission to proceed without payment of fees pursuant to the procedure set forth in Minnesota Statutes, section 563.01.
 An attorney who has appeared in an action may, as officer of the court, issue and sign a subpoena on behalf of the court where the action is pending.

-The parties shall appear in person, unless otherwise authorized by the court, and may be represented by a lawyer admitted to practice law before the courts of this state.
+The parties may be represented by a lawyer admitted to practice law before the courts of this state.
 A lawyer representing a party in conciliation court may participate in the trial to the extent and in the manner that the judge, in the judge's discretion, deems helpful.

-The judge shall normally receive only evidence admissible under the rules of evidence, but in the exercise of discretion and in the interests of justice, may receive otherwise inadmissible evidence.
+The judge will normally receive only evidence admissible under the rules of evidence, but in the exercise of discretion and in the interests of justice, may receive otherwise inadmissible evidence.

 The judge may attempt to conciliate disputes and encourage fair settlements among the parties.
-If at the trial the parties agree on a settlement the judge shall order judgment in accordance with the settlement.
-If no agreement is reached, the judge shall hear, determine the cause, and order judgment.
-Written findings of fact or conclusions of law shall not be required.
+If at the trial the parties agree on a settlement the judge will order judgment in accordance with the settlement.
+If no agreement is reached, the judge will hear and determine the case, and order judgment.
+Written findings of fact or conclusions of law are not required.

 If the defendant fails to appear at the trial, after being summoned as provided in these rules, the judge may hear the plaintiff and may: